July 27, 2025 (1y ago) — last updated August 20, 2026 (1d ago)

 Anchoring yourself in the now

 Presence is a skill you can build with small, concrete practices.
-Mindfulness practice shows measurable benefits for reducing stress and anxiety, and consistent practice improves attention and emotional regulation5.
+Mindfulness practice shows measurable benefits for reducing stress and anxiety and improves attention and emotional regulation3.

 These grounding practices are the foundation of many spiritual traditions.
-For global context on how people practice presence, see regional religion data3.
+For guided exercises, see Practicing Presence in Daily Life.

 The point of power is always in the present moment.
 This is where you plant seeds for a different future.